vasilyyaremchuk/weather/README.md

 There is no overengineering here.
 And as the most complex pattern is the dependency injection.

 We are trying to reuse the basic Symfony components to implement the must have features such as logging, localisation and caching.

+#### Service implementation improvements

+We can improve the services.yaml config for better performance:

+- Define critical services explicitly.
+- Disable autoconfigure globally and enable it selectively.
+- Limit the scope of service discovery.

+These changes can reduce processing time and memory usage

 ### Assets